mlebreuil/netbox-contract/.devcontainer/README.md

 To develop this plugin further, you can use the included `.devcontainer` configuration.
 This configuration creates a Docker container that includes a fully working NetBox installation.

 By default, the instance will be prepopulated with the latest NetBox demo data and additional data for NetBox Contract.

 ### Loaded Data
-The data is loaded from [netbox-demo-data](https://github.com/netbox-community/netbox-demo-data) and enriched with data for all NetBox Contract models.
+The data are originally loaded from [netbox-demo-data](https://github.com/netbox-community/netbox-demo-data) and enriched with data for all NetBox Contract models.

 ### Requirements
 - VSCode